Developer-Mike/sprout/README.md

   - [x] Limit max height of game object preview in code editor
   - [x] Reset linked scaling when changing the sprite
   - [!]
 (Out of scope) Allow simple calculations in the LabeledNumberInput
-- [-] Create some example games
+- [x] Create some example games
-  - [ ] Add the ability to add information text to the documentation sidebar
+  - [!]
+Add the ability to add information text to the documentation sidebar
 - [x] Add warning if not using Chrome
 - [x] Bugfixes
   - [x] Add absolute identifiers to project paths -> Fix project with same filename not visible in the projects overview
   - [x] Fix rotation of game objects causing other game objects to move
   - [x] Fix deletion of all game objects causing null value of selected object key
 - [x] (If time allows) Add the ability to duplicate game objects
-- [ ] (If time allows) Add the ability to add plugins (keep in mind: security risk)
+- [!]
+(If time allows) Add the ability to add plugins (keep in mind: security risk)
 - [!]
 (Out of scope) Add the ability to export and import game objects individually
 - [!]
 (Out of scope) Add export of the games to standalone websites
 - [!]
 (Out of scope) Add the ability to add sounds and music